 Atletico Madrid follows this approach quite a lot.
 The lone strikers are generally good in the air which helps them to win aerial duels.
 Because they are physically strong, they are able to hold possession of the ball.
 Teams following this formation try to soak up pressure applied by the opposition and look for a chance to unleash a counter attack by playing a long ball towards their Target Man.

 He may look to strike a goal on his own or try to hold the ball long enough to allow the support to arrive.

 Zlatan Ibrahimovic, Fernando Llorente and Romelu Lukaku are a few examples who play as lone strikers for their respective teams.

 Another attacking position which is one of the toughest is The False 9.
-The major role of a false 9 is to drop deep in the midfield and help the team in the build-up play.
+The major role of a false 9 is to drop deep in midfield and help the team build-up.
 They are good at winning headers, dribbling and conjuring up magical passes just in front of the 18-yard box.

-Though an old concept, False 9 position came into the spotlight in 2009 when Pep Guardiola played Lionel Messi in that position and the Argentinian took that position like a fish to water.
+Though an old concept, False 9 position came into the spotlight in 2009 when Pep Guardiola played Lionel Messi in that position.
+The Argentinian took that position like a fish to water.
 Standing at 5’6”, Messi isn’t built like a tank by any means nor is the strongest going around in the world of football.
 But the Argentinian enjoyed considerable success in that position which helped Barcelona lift numerous trophies.

-Different positions require different skill sets and it comes down to the manager to identify players who could give their best in a specific position, a lot of which is planned behind the curtains.
+Different positions require different skill sets and it comes down to the manager to identify players.
+They should be able to give their best in a specific position, which is planned behind the curtains.